 Local Support for Plastic Bag Ban

-Heidi Taylor, managing director and co-founder of the Douglas-based marine health organization Tangaroa Blue, summed things up nicely when she explained why she and her organization support the notion of a plastic bag ban, “(first) the immediate threat (plastic bags) pose to wildlife and the environment when they are disposed of irresponsibly, and (second) the increase in waste that they create as another form of single use plastic.”
+Heidi Taylor, managing director and co-founder of the Douglas-based marine health organization Tangaroa Blue, summed things up nicely when she explained why she and her organization support the notion of a plastic bag ban, “(first) the immediate threat (plastic bags) pose to wildlife and the environment when they are disposed of irresponsibly, and (second) the increase in waste that they create as another form of single-use plastic.”

-Misconceptions About Safety of Plastic Bags
+Misconceptions About the Safety of Plastic Bags

-People against the ban argue that disposable plastic bags are in fact reusable – many people repurpose plastic bags to line garbage cans or to clean up after pets.
+People against the ban argue that disposable plastic bags are, in fact, reusable – many people repurpose plastic bags to line garbage cans or to clean up after pets.
 Unfortunately, this is not doing the environment any favors.

-Typically when an item is described as ‘reusable’ it is intended to be used repeatedly – using a disposable plastic bag to carry home groceries and then using it as a garbage bag does not fit the definition of reusable.
-When plastic bags are used as garbage bags they still harm the environment since they will be carted off to a landfill where not only will they not break down, but the bag will also slow down the process of any biodegradable materials contained within from breaking down.
+Typically when an item is described as ‘reusable,’ it is intended to be used repeatedly – using a disposable plastic bag to carry home groceries and then using it as a garbage bag does not fit the definition of reusable.
+When plastic bags are used as garbage bags, they still harm the environment since they will be carted off to a landfill where not only will they not break down, but the bag will also slow down the process of any biodegradable materials contained within from breaking down.